© 2019 All rights reserved | Hornsby, Watson & Hornsby

-If you’ve been injured at no fault of your own and have had difficulty getting the money you need from the insurance company to cover medical bills and other expenses, you may file a personal injury lawsuit.
-In a lawsuit, you bring your case in front of the legal system to decide whether or not you deserve compensation.
-A personal injury lawsuit is known to be a tedious process; however, they are necessary to get you the justice and compensation you need.
+If you were injured at no fault of your own and have had difficulty getting money you need from the insurance company to cover medical bills and other expenses, you may file a personal injury lawsuit.
+In a lawsuit, you bring your case in front of the legal system to decide whether you deserve compensation.
+A personal injury lawsuit is known to be a tedious process.
+It is, however, sometimes necessary to get you the justice and compensation you need.

 So, how long does a personal injury case take?
 There is no perfect answer for how long a personal injury lawsuit will take.
 If the plaintiff is willing to settle and receive less compensation, the process may only last a few months.
 If there is no settlement, it may take the case two or three years before it gets to court.
-There are several common factors that may prolong your case; they are as follows:
+The following common factors may prolong your case:

 Before you file a personal injury lawsuit, it’s important to know what the process involves and how long it could take before you get the compensation you need.
 Hiring a good personal injury lawyer can make the process easier.
 You’ll get direction and guidance on what will happen next.
 To learn more about factors that can affect the length of your personal injury case, keep reading.

 Factors That Can Affect the Length of Your Personal Injury Case

 There are a number of factors that can alter the length of your personal injury case.
 It’s important to remember that every case is different and that the lawyers need time in order to prepare a strategy and to gather information.

 A personal injury case can take longer if a larger compensation is involved because both parties will be less willing to settle.
 For instance, the plaintiff wants a large compensation to cover medical expenses and life burdens caused by the accident while the defense doesn’t want to pay such a hefty sum.
 When neither party wants to compromise and settle, a personal injury case can stretch on for a few years before it gets to court.